Guild Wars (video game): Guild Wars Reforged

-Guild Wars Platinum Edition is a bundle containing both the Prophecies campaign and the Eye of the North expansion.
-It was released with Eye of the North on August 31, 2007.

 Reception

 Sales

 Guild Wars debuted on The NPD Group's computer game sales charts at #1 for the month of April 2005.
 NPD ultimately ranked Guild Wars as the fourth-best-selling computer game of 2005.
 In the United States, it sold 540,000 copies and earned $26.1 million by August 2006.
 At the time, this led Edge to declare Guild Wars the country's 23rd-highest computer game seller released since January 2000.
 It also received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom; and a "Gold" award from the Asociación Española de Distribuidores y Editores de Software de Entretenimiento, for more than 40,000 sales in Spain during its first 12 months.